BANGAUTOGLASS

 For fleet operators, rear glass damage on a delivery van is almost always an insurance matter rather than an out-of-pocket expense.
 Most commercial fleet insurance policies include coverage for auto glass damage, though the specific terms — deductibles, claim handling, glass coverage provisions — vary by carrier and policy.

 Several factors affect what the replacement will ultimately cost, including the vehicle configuration (RCV 500 or RCV 700), the type of glass required, whether camera recalibration is needed, the labor involved in working with the automated door assembly, and whether service is performed at a shop or through a mobile provider.
-If you haven't already started a claim, Bang AutoGlass can assist you through the claim process — we don't file on your behalf, but we can walk you through what's needed and help make sure the documentation is in order.
+We help you with the insurance claim from start to finish and make the process as smooth as possible.

 Bang AutoGlass provides mobile auto glass service in Arizona and Florida, bringing qualified technicians and OEM-quality materials directly to your fleet location.
 Every replacement comes backed by a lifetime workmanship warranty.